Writer in Residence at Tatton Park, Cheshire

 Joy Winkler was born in Barnsley but now lives in Macclesfield, Cheshire.
-She is a poet, freelance creative writing facilitator and performer.
+She is a poet, playwright and novelist.
+She is also a freelance creative writing facilitator and performer.

 2014 ‘Stolen Rowan Berries’